Shopping for a Baby Beach Tent or Travel Beach Umbrella?

-The resort we stayed at for our most recent family vacation to Mexico had a great beach, but not much shade.
-There were some lovely palm trees, but the shade they offered was somewhat inconsistent.
-Since my children are now bigger and we spent most of our beach time actually in the sea, this wasn’t a big deal for us.
+One resort we stayed at in Mexico had a great beach, but not much shade.
+There were some lovely palm trees, but the shade the trees offered was inconsistent.
+Since my children are now bigger and we spent most of our beach time actually in the sea, this wasn’t a big deal.
 But with a baby or toddler who’s probably not wave jumping, but more likely sand digging or (fingers crossed) napping at the beach, you want stable and consistent shade from the sun’s rays.

-So if you can’t count on your resort having appropriate palapas or beach umbrellas on offer, your best bet is to bring your own.
+So, if you can’t count on your resort having appropriate palapas or beach umbrellas available, your best bet is to bring your own.
 YES, I’m suggesting you add One.
 More.
-Thing. to your already massive pile of luggage, but if the beach is where you’re headed with a baby or toddler in tow, you need shade.
+Thing. to your already massive pile of luggage.
+But if the beach is where you’re headed with a baby or toddler in tow, you NEED shade.

-Here are some options for a portable sun shelter or travel beach umbrella that are lightweight and easy to travel with…
+Here are some options for a baby beach tent, portable sun shelter, or travel beach umbrella that are lightweight and easy to travel with…

-This little tent with a full bottom is big enough to join baby inside for a nap or a private spot to nurse.
+This little tent with a full bottom is big enough for you to join baby inside for a nap or a private spot to nurse.
 It folds down into an 18″ disc – not much bigger than a dinner plate.
-One complaint about this tent seems to be the sense of minimal air flow with the front flaps drawn, but most reviews for this compact and portable sun shelter are favourable.
-The Schylling Infant UV Play Shade – from $45.00 US
+One complaint about this tent seems to be the sense of minimal air flow with the front flaps drawn.
+However, most reviews for this compact baby beach tent are favourable.

-This is a spacious shelter that measures 9 by 4.5 by 4 feet – plenty of room for a family nap or just to spread out your stuff.
+This is a spacious shelter that measures 9 by 4.5 by 4 feet.
+There’s plenty of room for a family nap or just to spread out your stuff.
 There’s two interior pockets for stuff you need to keep handy, and two zippered mesh windows for airflow.
-It folds down into a carry bag that’s just 22″ by 4″ and very light – easy to pack into a carry-on if need be.
+It folds down into a carry bag that’s just 22″ by 4.
+It’s very light–easy to pack into a carry-on if need be.
 The only complaints about this sun shelter seem to be around staying put on windy days.
-Some suggest a cooler with ice would be enough to weigh it down, but that it also includes bags that you can fill with sand to help keep it in place.
-The Rio Beach Portable Sun Shelter – from $40 US.
+Some suggest a cooler with ice would be enough to weigh it down, but this baby beach tent includes bags that you can fill with sand to help keep it in place.

 Travel Beach Umbrella Options: